Last updated 2019 04 25

 Comment by F4L:

-The proposal is that women not to be jailed for any crimes they commit.
-If women with children should be at home and not in jail, then the question remains why that should be so.
+The proposal is that women are not to be jailed for any crimes they commit.
+If criminal women with children should be at home and not in jail, then the question remains why that should be so.
 Perhaps the report justified the recommendation by arguing, based on the evidence the authors selected, that it is better for such women’s children to be brought up by women criminals than by the government or by the children’s fathers.